lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 We now have to choose which rule to apply any time a \figenv{/assets/img/co-copy.jpg}{4%} meets a \figenv{/assets/img/copy.jpg}{4%}, following some specific strategy.
 This is a well-known problem in the literature on sharing graphs/interaction nets.
 There are different options to deal with it.
 - Some strategies involve keeping track of nesting of subterms.
 One way to do this is to introduce a notion of level and annotate nodes with the level at which they originate (as I did in the example above).
 Then, when \figenv{/assets/img/co-copy.jpg}{4%} and \figenv{/assets/img/copy.jpg}{4%} from the same level interact, they cancel each other out, and when they belong to different levels, they duplicate each other.
 This requires a significant amount of bookkeeping.
 An equivalent implementation introduces global features, called *boxes* which enclose subterms, delimiting the level at which they live.
 Stefano Guerrini's [gentle introduction to sharing graphs](https://www.sciencedirect.com/science/article/pii/S1571066105050164)  explains this.
 - Alternatively, it is possible to determinise the rewriting strategy by keeping track of a token that moves around the graph and applies rewrite rules only where the token is located.
 This is [the approach taken by François-Régis Sinot](https://link.springer.com/chapter/10.1007/11417170_28).
-- Another approach sidesteps the problem by disallowing terms that do not follow a form of syntactic stratification (if you're looking for the relevant keywords, they are terms typable in *elementary linear logic*, a form of substructural logic with restricted copying, whose cut elimination procedure is guaranteed to terminate in elementary time in the size of terms).
+- Another approach sidesteps the problem by disallowing terms that do not follow a form of syntactic stratification (if you're looking for the relevant keywords, they are terms typeable in *elementary linear logic*, a form of substructural logic with restricted copying, whose cut elimination procedure is guaranteed to terminate in elementary time in the size of terms).
 - Finally, the more radical approach is to accept that the correspondence between diagrams and terms is not perfect, and look for another syntactic encoding.
 What we have here is a Turing-complete graph rewriting system, so we are free to cook up any encoding of the $\lambda$-calculus we like, just like we could encode it on a Turing machine or a register machine.
 Luckily, there are clever encodings that manage to stay close to the one we've seen here.
 For example, [Ian Mackie and Jorge Sousa Pinto's translation](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.22.9699), which reproduce features of the encoding of $\lambda$-terms as linear logic proofs[^4], is not too difficult to understand.

 Coming back to our string diagrammatic interpretation, one nice feature is that the problem with copying acquires semantic content.
 Let me explain.
 We have two different inclusions to deal with the composite \figenv{/assets/img/co-copy.jpg}{4%};\figenv{/assets/img/copy.jpg}{4%}.
 It turns out that these two possible choices can themselves be ordered: